QiuyiLi/MLMSC/README.md

 ### Command line outputs
 * gene tree: an ascii drawing of the gene tree as a first-stage visualization, which does not cover the information of branch lengths.
 A much better visualization can be obtained by importing gene_tree.newick to many third party programs.
-* Exception: ALL LOST: all gene lineages are lost, hence there is not gene tree.
+* Exception: ALL LOST: all gene lineages are lost, hence there is no gene tree generated.

 ### Output files
 * gene_tree_untruncated.newick: intermediate output for debugging purposes, the fully labelled gene (with internal node names) tree before cutted from the loss points.